Local App Access and URL redirection

 - Run gpedit.msc.

-- Expand Administrative Templates > Classic Administrative Templates (ADM) > Citrix Components > Citrix Workspace > User Experience.
+- Go to Computer Configuration > Administrative Templates > Classic Administrative Templates (ADM) > Citrix Components > Citrix Workspace > User Experience.

 - Select Enabled and then select Allow URL Redirection.
 For URL redirection, register browser add-ons using the command line described in the Register browser add-ons section in this article.

-- On the server where the Delivery Controller is installed, run regedit.exe.
+- On the server where Citrix Studio is installed, run regedit.exe.

 - Add the REG_DWORD entry ClientHostedAppsEnabled and a value of 1.
 (A 0 value disables Local App Access.)

-- Indicate if the shortcut to the local application on the virtual desktop will be visible on the Start menu, the desktop, or both.
+- On the Delivery page, configure how this application will be delivered to users and then click Next.
+You can specify the icon for the selected application.
+You can also specify whether the shortcut to the local application on the virtual desktop will be visible on the Start menu, the desktop, or both.